Skip directly to site content Skip directly to page options Skip directly to A-Z link Skip directly to A-Z link Skip directly to A-Z link

 Abstract

 Louseborne Bartonella quintana infections in the United States occur almost exclusively among persons experiencing homelessness because of inadequate access to hygiene resources.
-Homelessness is increasing, and persons experiencing homelessness are often organ donors despite barriers to receiving donated organs themselves.
+Homelessness is increasing, and persons experiencing homelessness can be organ donors, despite barriers to receiving donated organs themselves.
 Recent reports have documented B. quintana transmission via organs transplanted from donors who had recently experienced homelessness.
 Those reports demonstrate the threat of severe bartonellosis in immunosuppressed organ transplant recipients after donor-derived B. quintana infection.
 Addressing the root causes of B. quintana transmission could improve the quality of life for persons experiencing homelessness and simultaneously mitigate risk for donor-derived B. quintana transmission.
 Interventions include improved access to housing, consistent access to hot water for showers and laundry, early treatment of body lice infestation and B. quintana infection, and B. quintana testing and prophylactic treatment of recipients of organs from donors who have experienced risk factors for B. quintana, including homelessness.

 Bartonella quintana is a re-emerging, louseborne pathogen that can be insidious because of diverse clinical manifestations, laboratory diagnostic challenges, and disproportionate effects on marginalized populations that face substantial barriers to obtaining adequate healthcare.
 After B. quintana infection is diagnosed, treatment can be complex and costly, consisting of extended courses of antimicrobial drugs and sometimes requiring surgical intervention (e.g., cases of infective endocarditis).
 With increasing availability of molecular diagnostic tests that can identify B. quintana, outbreaks and infections have been detected with increasing frequency (17) among persons experiencing homelessness (PEH) and, more recently, among organ transplant recipients (8).